kenn/sunzi/README.md

     $ sunzi create

-It generates a `sunzi` folder, subdirectories and some templates for you.
-Inside `sunzi`, there's `here` folder, which will be kept in your local machine, that contains some scripts and definition files.
-Also there's `there` folder, which will be transferred to the remote server, that contains recipes and dynamic variables compiled from the definition files in the `here` folder.
+It generates a `sunzi` folder along with subdirectories and templates.
+Inside `sunzi`, there's `attributes.yml`, which defines dynamic attributes to be used from recipes.
+Also there's the `remote` folder, which will be transferred to the remote server, that contains recipes and dynamic variables compiled from `attributes.yml`.

-Go into the `here` directory, then run the `deploy.sh`:
+Go into the `sunzi` directory, then run the `sunzi deploy`:

-    $ cd sunzi/here
+    $ cd sunzi
-    $ bash deploy.sh root@example.com
+    $ sunzi deploy root@example.com

 Now, what it actually does is:

 1. SSH to `example.com` and login as `root`
-1. Transfer the content of the `there` directory to the remote server and extract in `$HOME/sunzi`
+1. Transfer the content of the `remote` directory to the remote server and extract in `$HOME/sunzi`
 1. Run `install.sh` in the remote server

 As you can see, what you need to do is edit `install.sh` and add some shell commands.
 That's it.